jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **STRP**: Secure Real-time Transport Protocol is an extension of Real-time Transport Protocol (RTP) that features encryption, confidentiality, message authentication, and replay protection to audio and video traffic
 - **Multi-tiered firewall**: tiers are not the number of firewalls but the number of zones protected by the firewall; 2-tier protects two zones
 - **Teardrop attack**: exploits reassembly of fragmented IP packets in the fragment offset field (indicating the start position or offset of data contained in a fragemented packet)
-- **Terminal Emulation Protocol**: AKA Telnet, is a command-line protocol designed to provide access between hosts
+- **Terminal Emulation Protocol**: designed to provide access between hosts; allows a computer to act like a traditional terminal and send commands/receive output from a remote system via a graphical interface; examples include Telnet, SSH, and Kermit
 - **Unbound (Wireless) Network**: network where the physical layer interconnections are done using radio, light, or some other means (not confined to wires, cables, or fibers); may or may not be mobile
 - **VLAN hopping**: a method of attacking the network resources of a VLAN by sending packets to a port not usually accessible from an end system; the goal of this form of attack is to gain access to other VLANs on the same network
 - **WAF**: Web Application Firewall is a software-based app that monitors and filters exchanges between applications and a host; usually inspect and filter conversations like HTTP/S